 Aside from their boundless beauty and opportunity, one of the most magnificent things about our American national forests is our shared responsibility to take care of them.
 At SELC, we’ve been doing our part to conserve and protect these public lands in the South for more than 30 years.

 While that means we know a lot about the laws and projects relating to our national forests, it also means our hiking boots have covered a lot of ground in the Southern Appalachian Mountains, and we’ve had the chance to explore some of our region’s most rewarding trails and views.

 The Southern Appalachians are a premiere destination for escape, exploration, and adventure.
 Spanning millions of acres from Virginia to Alabama, the national forests and parks that blanket them are the largest continual track of public lands east of the Mississippi River.
 With more than half of the U.S. population living within an eight-hour drive of Southern Appalachia, this area's iconic trails and peaks offer abundant opportunities for hiking, camping, fishing, sightseeing, picnicking, swimming and loads of other outdoor activities.

 And they’re not just places that humans appreciate, but incredible habitat for the flora and fauna that makes this region so special.

 As winter turns to spring, many outdoor enthusiasts are mapping out the trails they can’t wait to hit first—us included.
-From all of us on staff, here are some of our favorite hikes exploring our favorite wild and scenic places in the Southern Appalachians.
+Here are a handful of our favorite hikes exploring some of the most special wild and scenic places in the Southern Appalachians.